odant/conan-jscript/src/doc/api/modules.md

 The core modules are defined within the Node.js source and are located in the `lib/` folder.

-Core modules are always preferentially loaded if their identifier is passed to `require()`.
-For instance, `require('http')` will always return the built in HTTP module, even if there is a file by that name.

-Core modules can also be identified using the `node:` prefix, in which case it bypasses the `require` cache.
+Core modules can be identified using the `node:` prefix, in which case it bypasses the `require` cache.
 For instance, `require('node:http')` will always return the built in HTTP module, even if there is `require.cache` entry by that name.

+Some core modules are always preferentially loaded if their identifier is passed to `require()`.
+For instance, `require('http')` will always return the built-in HTTP module, even if there is a file by that name.
+The list of core modules that can be loaded without using the `node:` prefix is exposed as [`module.builtinModules`][].

 ## Cycles